Riya-J/Pathfinder-Visualizer/README.md

 ## A star algorithm

 #### A * algorithm is a searching algorithm that searches for the shortest path between the initial and the final state.
 It is used in various applications, such as maps.

-In maps the A* algorithm is used to calculate the shortest distance between the source (initial state) and the destination (final state).

 A* algorithm has 3 parameters:

 g : the cost of moving from the initial cell to the current cell.
 Basically, it is the sum of all the cells that have been visited since leaving the first cell.